preenet/SETAR/README.md

 # Thai_SA_Journal
 **State of the arts in Thai Sentimental Analysis**
-This script extracted features from two sentimental corpora, kt4.0 (ours collected data), thaitale, and wisesight.
-By training from the kt4.0 corpus, we expect to see an improvement in the wisesight and thaitale corpus in terms of classification performance.
+This script extracted features from three sentimental corpora: kt4.0 (data from our acquisition), thaitale, and wisesight.
+By training with our proposed SoTA classifiers on the kt4.0 dataset, we expect to see an improvement in the classification performance of the wisesight as well as thaitale dataset.

-Several feature extraction methods were applied on text feature to both corpuses as follows:  s
+Several feature extraction methods were applied on text feature to both corpuses as follows:

 * Bag of words for unigram and bigrams
 * TF-IDF for unigram and bigrams
 * Word2Vec with TF-IDF vector (300 dimension)
-* POS_tagging with flatten dataframe for unigram and bigrams
+* POS_tagging using 17 Orchid tags
 * Dictionary-based with list of Thai positive and negative words for unigram and bigrams

+Total of 8 text representations were exctracted for each corpus.

 Output:
-for all the feature extraction methods above, Joblib objects as sparse matrix on text feature were dumped.
+For all the feature extraction methods above, Joblib objects as sparse matrix on text feature were dumped (see /model).
-Related output files can be downloaded from [Dropbox](https://www.dropbox.com/scl/fo/h4c5fo4bewmu5sh1s9mg7/h?dl=0&rlkey=xvv1gm7o0ke0jw1g45545e193)

-Todo: add thaitale corpus
+**Baseline model**
+11 baseline ML models were evaluated with the KT4.0 dataset. (see /model)

 **Exisiting models (published)**